XOR-SABER/CS-Topological-Sort/README.md

-# CSCI_Topological_sort
+# CS_Topological_sort
-Do a topological sort of all the prereqs for CSCI courses at different Instituions.
+Do a topological sort of all the prereqs for CS courses at different Instituions.